 12. We now need to add Sequentum Enterprise servers to the Agent Control Center.
 The Sequentum Enterprise servers only need Sequentum Enterprise installed, so no other configuration is required.

 We’ll add two Sequentum Enterprise servers to the ACC, so we can create a cluster consisting of two servers.
-This will give us some redundancy if a servers fails or needs maintenance.
+This will give us some redundancy if a server fails or need maintenance.

 The ACC communicates with Sequentum servers on port 8004 by default, so make sure you first open port 8004 in the Windows firewall on the Sequentum servers.
 See Connecting a Sequentum Server to the ACC to learn how to open port 8004 in the Windows Firewall.